 With several species of bees now listed as endangered and dwindling monarch butterfly populations, people are more conscience of the harmful side effects of chemical pesticides.
-These not only harm beneficial insects, but they also poison birds, reptiles, amphibians and animals that eat the insects.
+These not only harm beneficial insects, but they also poison birds, reptiles, amphibians, and animals that eat the insects.
 Chemical residue remains on food crops, causing illnesses in people who eat them.
 They also get into the water table.
-Because of all these harmful effects, farmers and gardeners all over the world have been implementing newer, safer pest control methods.
+It is because of all these harmful effects, farmers and gardeners all over the world have been implementing newer, safer pest control methods.
 One such method is push-pull technology.
 Read on to learn more about how push-pull works.

 What is Push-Pull Technology?

-It can be a real challenge to avoid harsh and dangerous chemical pesticides that not only damage our environment by poisoning pollinators, but can also poison us.
+It can be a real challenge to avoid harsh and dangerous chemical pesticides that not only damage our environment by poisoning pollinators but can also poison us.
 With push-pull methods, however, this may be changing.